A. The offense of the Ammonites.

 When the Syrians saw that they had been defeated by Israel, they gathered together.
 Then Hadadezer sent and brought out the Syrians who were beyond the River, and they came to Helam.
 And Shobach the commander of Hadadezer’s army went before them.
 When it was told David, he gathered all Israel, crossed over the Jordan, and came to Helam.
 And the Syrians set themselves in battle array against David and fought with him.
 Then the Syrians fled before Israel; and David killed seven hundred charioteers and forty thousand horsemen of the Syrians, and struck Shobach the commander of their army, who died there.
 And when all the kings who were servants to Hadadezer saw that they were defeated by Israel, they made peace with Israel and served them.
 So the Syrians were afraid to help the people of Ammon anymore.

 a.
 When the Syrians saw that they had been defeated by Israel, they gathered together: The enemies of Israel wouldn’t quit after one defeat.
 They were a persistent enemy and came back to fight again.

 b.
 When it was told David, he gathered all Israel: David gathered the rest of the army of Israel to prevent this army of Syrian reinforcements from crushing the army of the mighty men.
 The result was glorious: the Syrians fled before Israel.

 ii.
 Many know about David’s sin with Bathsheba, and how it happened when David waited in Jerusalem when he should have led the battle at Rabbah.
-2 Samuel 10 shows that God gave David a warning by showing it necessary for him to come out against the Syrians.
-David tried to leave the battle with Joab in 2 Samuel 10, but his army needed him and God tried to show him that by blessing when David did go out to battle.
+2 Samuel 10 shows that God gave David a warning by showing it was necessary for him to come out against the Syrians.
+David tried to leave the battle with Joab in 2 Samuel 10, but his army needed him; and God endeavored to show him that by blessing Israel when David did go out to battle.
 2 Samuel 10 was God’s gracious warning that David sadly wasted.